colouring-cities/colouring-core/etl/README.md

 ![](screenshot/AddressBase.png)

 4. You should be then able to check out your basket and download the files.
 Note: there may be multiple `.zip` files to download for MasterMap due to the size of the dataset.
+5. Unzip the AddressBase `.zip` in a convenient location.
+We will use the unzipped folder in later steps.
+Rename the folder as appropriate (make sure this folder doesn't contain the original `.zip` file).
+Note: this folder also contains `.zip` files, do not unzip at this stage as a script will do this later.

 ## Prerequisites